-When a zone is configured with auto-dnssec maintain;, its key repository must be checked periodically to see if any new keys have been added or any existing keys' timing metadata has been updated (see dnsseckeygen: DNSSEC key generation tool and dnssec-settime: set the key timing metadata for a DNSSEC key).
-The dnssec-loadkeys-interval option sets the frequency of automatic repository checks, in minutes.
+When a zone is configured with dnssec-policy; , its key repository must be checked periodically to see if the next step of a key rollover is due.
+The dnssec-loadkeys-interval option sets the default interval of key repository checks, in minutes, in case the next key event cannot be calculated (for example because a DS record needs to be published).

 The default is 60 (1 hour), the minimum is 1 (1 minute), and the maximum is 1440 (24 hours); any higher value is silently reduced.